relationbuilder/ml-classifier-gesture-recognition-feb5/design-notes.md

 #Binome Prediction when using output from several tools#

-#Genome Prediction of individual Features such as Risk for Breast Cancer#
+#Genome Prediction of Outcomes #
+  such as Risk for Breast Cancer#
   I am not a Genome expert but I have interacted with people who work on Genomic tools and have picked a up a little knowledge along the way.
 Please correct my vocabulator and explanation